mokdevel/DarcMods/DarcMissions/docs/MISSION_HVTVIP.md

-bool showMarker : See Common parameters bool showHint : See Common parameters bool showMessage : See Common parameters int buildingRadius : The radius to search for suitable buildings. array<int> hvtVipList : The indexes of HvtVips. array<SDRC_Squatter> hvtVips : List of HvtVips
+bool showMarker : See Common parameters bool showHint : See Common parameters bool showMessage : See Common parameters int buildingRadius : See Building parameters array<int> hvtVipList : The indexes of HvtVips. array<SDRC_Squatter> hvtVips : List of HvtVips
 ```